 Civil Pro Bono & Reduced Fee

-This is a program that financially qualified individuals and their families may apply for and if accepted into the HCBF program are placed with an attorney who provides pro bono (for free) services.
-It also places income eligible individuals with attorneys who will represent them on a reduced fee basis.
-The areas of law in which the legal services are placed include: family law, housing, bankruptcy, consumer, foreclosure, and estates and trust.
+HCBF's Judicare program assists financially qualified individuals and their families obtain legal representation for family law issues such as custody and divorce.
+Clients may apply for this program through the application button on our website.
+If accepted, clients are placed with an attorney who will provide pro bono (for free) services.
+HCBF also places income eligible individuals with attorneys who will represent them on a reduced-fee basis.

 Lawyer Referral Services

 In addition to the reduced fee and pro bono services, there is a lawyer referral service.
 This service is offered to members of the Harford County Bar Association, who participate in our various programs.
 This service refers the public to attorneys for representation in all areas of law.
 HCBF does not charge for this service.
 Fees are arranged directly between clients and attorneys.